 Taco Tuesday just got a whole lot easier.
 Even if you’ve forgotten to defrost your chicken, you can toss frozen breasts in the instant pot and still have an easy meal ready for your family in no time.
 Shredded chicken is also yummy on baked potatoes if tacos aren’t on the menu tonight.

-Spicy Marinara Sauce from The Inspiration Edit:
+Spicy Marinara Sauce from The Instant Pot Table

 If you don’t have a go-to marinara sauce to pour over pasta for a quick meal, tuck this one into your recipe box.
 It’s so delicious, and that little kick of heat from the red pepper flakes takes it from “meh” to “marvelous!”